newwin01/newwin01.github.io/_pages/about.md

 I am a student of Handong Global University.

 I am studying at the Department of Computer Science and Electrical Engineering.
-My main interest is Software Engineering, especailly on Automatic Program Repair and Software Testing!
+My main interest is Software Engineering, especailly in Automatic Program Repair and Software Testing!
-Also I am interested to Operating Systems.
+Also I am interested in Operating Systems and System Programming.
 <br>
 <br>
 Joyful coding!